leterDieu/Stellarity-mcoc/mkdocs/docs/items/armor/shulker_armor.md

 ## Trivia
 - This is the third set to be added into Stellarity, 4 months after <i class="icon-stellarity icon-stellarity-ancient-armor"></i>[Ancient Armor](ancient_armor.md) and <i class="icon-stellarity icon-stellarity-hallowed-armor"></i>[Hallowed Armor](hallowed_armor.md).
 - The only reason why Levitation immunity was incorporated into the set bonus was because *(very rarely)* Shulker Bullets which were spawned on damage could hit player, levitating them upwards, which felt rather awkward.
-    - This was patched in 2.0a, however Levitation immunity still stayed.
+    - This was patched in vIndev-1.6a, however Levitation immunity still stayed.
-    - kohara later expanded it to also provide immunity to Wither debuff.
+    - kohara later expanded the effect to also provide immunity to Wither debuff.
-- This armor set acts as an alternative to so-called `Enderite Armor`, since kohara didn't want to add an all-in-one armor set with a generic recipe that requires just gathering some End ore.
+- This armor set acts as an alternative to so-called `Enderite Armor`, since kohara didn't want to add an all-in-one armor set with `a generic recipe that requires just gathering some End ore`.

 ## Advancements
 | Icon | Title | Description | Parent | Actual requirements (if different) | Resource Location |